leoncvlt/blinkist-scraper/README.md

   --chromedriver CHROMEDRIVER
                         Path to a specific chromedriver executable instead of the built-in one
   --no-ublock           Disable the uBlock Chrome extension.
-Might be needed
+This will
-                        to solve captcha
+                        completely skip the installation (and setup) of ublock.
+If you want to use ublock content blocking, then run the script again without this flag.
   -v, --verbose         Increases logging verbosity
 ```